faridayousry/GetSafe/README.md

 When Emergency button is pressed and released, the applications can perform a subset of the following actions based on the user’s preferences:

-      *Call the police/local authorities
+      -Call the police/local authorities

-      *Send the user's live location to the trusted contacts list,
+      -Send the user's live location to the trusted contacts list,

-      *Send a customised message to the trusted contacts list,
+      -Send a customised message to the trusted contacts list,

-      *Set off a loud 120 dB alarm to alert people nearby & scare the attacker(s),
+      -Set off a loud 120 dB alarm to alert people nearby & scare the attacker(s),

-      *Record audio/video footage.
+      -Record audio/video footage.

-All of the above can be switched on/off by the user.
+*All of the above can be switched on/off by the user.

 2. SYSTEM OVERVIEW